kaitlynabdo/pokedex-demo/docs/cvat.md

 Going back to our Web Console, if we reload the page, we can see that a “**Virtualization**” tab has been added to the menu on the left side.

-## Namespace creation
-Before continuing, let's create a namespace where all the resources tailored to this demo will be deployed.
-Select "**Projects**" under the "**Home**" tab.
-There, you will see the blue button "**Create Project**".
-Name it as you prefer; I'll choose *pokedex* for this demo.

 ## Create Virtual Machine